hi-rustin/hi-rustin.rs/_about/about.md

 [![Resume][resume-badge]][resume] [![GitHub][github-badge]][github] [![Linkedin][linkedin-badge]][linkedin]

-My name is Rustin Liu and I'm a passionate developer interested in distributed systems, build systems, and performance.
+My name is Rustin Liu and I'm a passionate developer interested in distributed systems, build systems, and programming languages.

 As a software engineer at [PingCAP], my focus is on enhancing [TiCDC], which serves as the change data capture tool for [TiDB].